 From this we can gather some useful points on story structure:

-- Reversals add tension and intrigue: The reversals or turning points wrought by the stepmother and stepsisters take Cinderella further from the ‘Riches’ end-point in her arc.
-This creates tension as love and liberation sometimes seem further away than before
+- Reversals add tension and intrigue: The reversals or turning points introduced by the stepmother’s interference take Cinderella further from the ‘Riches’ resolution of her character arc.
+This creates tension as her ultimate goal (meeting the prince) appears harder to reach.

-- Secondary characters complicate story structure: Secondary characters – from the white dove to the step-family to the prince – help or hinder Cinderella in her path to her goal.
-There is repetition and variation in their behaviour (cruelty and deception in the stepsisters, determination and fidelity in the prince)
+- Secondary characters help make story structure more interesting: Secondary characters – from the white dove to her fairy godmother – help or hinder Cinderella in her path to her goal.
+They add ups and downs.

 As you draft your own story, create the occasional diagram of your own character and plot arcs.
 How does tension increase and decrease?
 Do events bring characters closer or further from their goals?
 Creating variety through repetition, variation and reversals will ensure your story isn’t ‘one note’.